Buy Tickets

 By day, kids will build their own stage from reclaimed materials.
 The baton passes at nightfall as the Afterburner stage fires up and it’s playtime for the adults.

-Arcadia, the performance-art collective, are known for their 50ft fire breathing spider.
+Arcadia, the performance-art collective, are known for their brand new Dragonfly at Glastonbury and before that the 50ft fire breathing spider.
 The Woodland Tribe are masters of constructive play.
 They give children and families hammers, saws and a huge quantity of wood to build the playgrounds of their dreams.
 And then we create the party.

 It’s a beautiful thing to dance on the structure you made.